afalahi/forgerock-scripts/JourneyScripts/Shopify/readme.md

   org.forgerock.util.encode.Base64;
   ```

-You may need to add these classes one by one and don't forget to save.
+You may need to add these classes one by one and don't forget to ==save==.
 Once added you need to restart the AM instance

+> These classes aren't whitelisted in ID Cloud yet

 #### Script